 During the evaluation, you’ll have many tests.
 Your test results will help determine if transplantation is the best and safest treatment option for you.

-Transplant Evaluation & Tests
+Transplant Evaluation and Tests

 Rely on your care team at University Health to complete a physical exam and record your medical and surgical history.
 Additional diagnostic tests may include: